 How to Make a Ghost Out of Packing Tape

 You may have seen the super impressive, viral versions of the “life” sized packing tape ghosts before.
 They are SO cool.
-But slightly intimidating as a DIY project, right?
+But it’s slightly intimidating as a DIY project, right?

 I don’t care how carefully done; I have no interest in wrapping my head in plastic wrap #badidea